ThadeuLuz/firebase-rules-workflow/README.md

 # firebase-rules-workflow

-An example project of a workflow for firebase-rules with bolt, targaryen and nodemon.
+An example project of a workflow for firebase-rules with [bolt](https://github.com/firebase/bolt) and [targaryen](https://github.com/goldibex/targaryen).

+This was used on a presentation on [Maceió DevFest 2017](https://devfest.gdgmaceio.org/)

 Task | Description
 ---|---